nenoNaninu/TypedSignalR.Client.DevTools/README.md

 ```

 Finally, add `MapHub` as usual in `Program.cs`.
-Note that the first argument of MapHub must be a string literal because this library determines the hub URL at compile time.
+Note that the first argument of MapHub must be a string literal or const string because this library determines the hub URL at compile time.

 ```cs
 // Program.cs